nikhil-thampi/Copilot_Hack_session/README.md

 2. Create a new feature where you can add a new power-up sprite to the game, which the caterpillar can collect to become invincible for 5 seconds.

 ### Exercise 3

-1. Create a new Java workspace, which will call an API from US National Weather Service to get the current temperature for a specific zipcode or city.
-The code should evaluate the temperature and identify the corresponding climate for that region.
+1. Understand the COBOL file in ***exercise3.cbl*** and identify the underlying logic of the program.
+2. Translate the codebase in exercise2.cbl to Python or Typescript using GitHub Copilot Chat
-2. Generate couple of unit test case scenarios for the newly created workspace.
+3. Generate unit test cases for the newly created code
+4. Generate the documentation for the new code (including README markdown file).

 > [!NOTE]
 > You are doing great! 🥳